adamnoto/bali/README.md

 Printed at 2020-01-01 12:34AM +00:00
 ```

-## Contributing

-Bug reports and pull requests are welcome.
-Bali is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](contributor-covenant.org) code of conduct.

 ## License

-Bali is proudly available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+Bali is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).

 ## Changelog